asrayg/ColoringMindsRecordKeepingSystem/README.md

 - `fees.txt`: Manages the fee-related information, including balances.
 - `attendance.txt`: Maintains the attendance records of the students.
 - `payment.txt`: Tracks the payment details of the students.
+- `password.txt`: Checks if the password is right

 ## Usage
 To start the system, you have two options: